alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

   - release_date (DATE)
   - duration_seconds (INTEGER)

-With all columns not nullable and column types matching what is defined for the "analytics" model; we assume reference data is exported from normalised tables in an RDBMS, and therefore is already integrity-checked and complete.
+With all columns not nullable and column types matching what is defined for the "analytics" model.

-### Validated Model (Bronze)
-The validated model will consist of one table to hold both valid and invalid events for further investigation.
-The determination of valid vs invalid records will be based on the "data quality validation" requirements.

-#### DBT Configuration
-- Materialized: incremental (to process only "new" data since last run, determined by load_at column)
-- Incremental strategy: db default

-#### Tables

-- **raw_events_validated**
-As per raw_events, plus:
-  - validation_errors (VARCHAR[], not nullable) -- list of validation errors or empty list if none

-### Cleansed Model (Silver)
-The cleansed model will consist of one table, to hold the result of cleaning and normalising "new" and valid event data.

-#### DBT Configuration
+#### DBT Tests (Data Tests)
-- Materialized: incremental (to process only "new" and valid data since last run, determined by load_at column and validation_errors column)
-- Incremental strategy: db default

-#### Tables
-- **cleansed_events**
+- TODO
-  - event_type (ENUM: play, pause, seek, complete)
-  - user_id (VARCHAR, not null)
-  - episode_id (VARCHAR, not null)
-  - timestamp (TIMESTAMP, not null)
-  - duration (INTEGER, nullable for non-play/complete events)

 ### Analytics Model (Gold)
-To support the analysis questions in part 3 of the requirements, the analytics model will use a star schema.
+To support the analysis questions in part 3 of the requirements, the analytics model will use a star schema:

+- Allows for efficient querying and aggregation, which is ideal for analytics.
+- Fact table captures all user interactions, while the dimension tables provide context for users and episodes.
+- Indexes on foreign keys and frequently queried fields (e.g., event_type, timestamp) will improve query performance.

 #### DBT Configuration
 - Materialized: table (performance for analytics)
 - Incremental strategy: db default

-#### Tables
+#### DBT Schema

 - **fact_user_interactions**
   - interaction_id (INTEGER, PK, auto-increment)
   - user_id (FK to dim_users)